 Hot water flows through all the steel hollow sections of the external façades to prevent condensation forming on the glass.
 All the glazing is covered with a pattern of ceramic screen-printed black dots to ensure that the interior is bathed in pleasant sunshine, but without unpleasant glare.

-Project images: © Hufton + Crow
+Reference overview and Header image: © Hufton + Crow